-8.4.1 Recruitment, Selection and Admissions Policy
+9.4.1 Recruitment, Selection and Admissions Policy

 The need for a college-wide policy on student recruitment, selection and admissions stems from the necessity to ensure that the College offers a high quality, inclusive and equitable service to prospective entrants.
 Ensuring that all are treated fairly and with respect and dignity.
 This policy was piloted in session 2013-14, revised in session 2014-15 and then rolled out live the following session.
-There was further amendment to the policy for the beginning of session 2020-21 due to COVID-19.
+There was further amendment to the policy for the beginning of session 2020-21 due to COVID-19, however, the policy remains intact and active for session 24-25 and 25-26.

-8.4.2 Induction
+9.4.2 Induction